Hax

 Hackerspace Weekend Festival

-About | Schedule | Volunteer | Sponsors | Talks | Open mic and music jam | Exhibits | Gaming | "Anti"-social | Parking | Organizer meetings | Remote participation | Archives
+About | Schedule | Volunteer | Sponsors | Talks | Exhibits | Gaming | Workshops | Parking | Organizer meetings | Remote participation | Archives

 About

 Hax is a weekend festival at Skullspace.
-It is our annual opportunity to celebrate and promote our broad hackerspace community, which includes technologists, musicians, DJs, gamers, crafters, artists and other tinkers.
+It is our annual opportunity to celebrate and promote our broad hackerspace community, which includes technologists, musicians, DJs, gamers, crafters, artists and other tinkerers.
 The festival condenses the hackerspace experience into an entire weekend.

 We regret that our location, the 2nd floor of 374 Donald is not mobility accessible.
 There are three flights of stairs up 1.5 stories.

-11am-5pmExhibits and gaming (workshop/lounge)
+1pm-5pm -- Chill Exhibits and gaming (workshop/lounge)

 Volunteer